Islandora-Collaboration-Group/ISLE/docs/04_installation_migration/migration_installation_guide.md

 * Comfortability with ISLE.
 Recommend first setting up the [ISLE Test Site](../02_installation_test/ild_installation_guide.md) (`isle.localdomain`).
 If you have already done this, please proceed.

-* Host Server that conforms to the specifications outlined in the [Host Server Specifications](../01_installation_host_server/host_server_system_specifications.md).

-* This Migration guide is designed for a Host server that has already followed the appropriate setup and configuration instructions in the [New ISLE section](/index.md#new-isle) of the guide.
+* Host server that conforms to the spcifications outlined and has followed the appropriate setup and configuration instructions in the [New ISLE section](../01_installation_host_server) of the guide.

-* Instructions below also assume a MacOS or Linux laptop or workstation to be used in conjunction with the ISLE Host Server for deploying configs, code, files etc. Windows users may have to adjust / swap out various tools as needed.
+* All directions depend on the type of local computer used to connect via browser to Islandora.
+The instructions below assume a MacOS or Linux laptop or workstation to be used in conjunction with the ISLE Host Server for deploying configs, code, files etc. Windows users may have to adjust / swap out various tools as needed.

-* These directions also depend on the type of local computer used to connect via browser to Islandora.

-* Have an existing domain name that works - is set up with DNS etc...
+* Have a web domain name that works (i.e. is set up with a DNS entry you can make changes to if needed)

 * Have [SSL Certificates](../glossary.md#systems) previously created for the web domain. (_Please work with the appropriate internal IT resource to provision these files for your domain_) OR: Use the [Let's Encrypt guide](../07_appendices/configuring-lets-encrypt.md) to generate and install SSL Certificates.

-* ISLE project has been cloned to BOTH your local laptop/workstation AND the ISLE host server
+* ISLE project has been cloned to BOTH your local computer AND the ISLE host server

 * Disk space on or mounted to the Host Server large enough to store a **copy** of your fedora data store